 - Deep Condition after for best results.

 The next steps are up to you but personally I will with a protein-free hair mask after shampooing , then condition, then style.
-Personally, I use Olaplex 4 and 5 when I’m doing the Olaplex 3 treatment.
-Note Olaplex 4 and 5 have soluble silicone.
-However, it’s important to note that these products are designed to work together and compliment eachother.
+Personally, I use Olaplex no.4 (shampoo) and Olaplex no.5 (conditioner) when I’m doing this Olaplex no.3 treatment.
+Note all other Olaplex products have soluble silicone.
+However, it’s important to note that these products are designed to work together and compliment each other.
 So, to get the most out of the treatment I like using other products in the line too.
 You don’t have to; its not mandatory.
-Sanne, @curlsandblondies explains the benefits so well!
+Sanne, @curlsandblondies explains the benefits.

 Olaplex recently introduced THE Olaplex no.0 – I find it like a primer, allowing the No.3 absorb better.
 So as an investment it makes sense, I mean, You want the No.3 to penetrate in your hair better, right?
 So I recommend using No.0+ No.3 together.
 See this video here- Basically, apply no.0 on dry hair first.
 Keep 10min.